phord/grok/README.md

+### igrok is a work in progress.
+It's my development project.
+It is not functional yet.
+### Do not clone this expecting anything useful to happen.

 igrok - the Log Grokker tool

 igrok reads a text file (possibly compressed) and indexes every word in the file.
 Users can then browse